 Need Support Growing Practice Strength Reach out for expertise Seek a collaborator Share with others Which sta tement? and Who or Where will you rea ch out to?
-What is your timeframe? and/or When will you reassess?
+What is ye What is your timeframe? and/or When will you reassess?
 Visualize success, what will it look like within this timeframe?